Ctenanthe: Planting, Growing, and Care

 - Its bushy habit, with slender stems, adds a refined tropical touch

-- It requires a warm, humid and moderately bright environment, without direct sunlight
+- It requires a warm, humid, and moderately bright environment, without direct sunlight

 Native to the tropical forests of South America, the Ctenanthe belongs to the Marantaceae family, alongside Calathea and Maranta, with which it is sometimes confused.
-With its spectacular foliage and elegant habit, the Ctenanthe adds a tropical and sophisticated touch to any interior, adapting equally well to contemporary décor and bohemian atmospheres.
+With its spectacular foliage and elegant habit, the Ctenanthe adds a tropical and sophisticated touch to any interior, adapting equally well to contemporary décor and bohemian settings.

 Suited to plant enthusiasts with some experience, it rewards attentive care with lush and charming greenery.
 Let yourself be seduced by its graphic foliage and elegant appearance!